StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ## Component details

-When a component is selected by clicking on it, the Component Details panel is shown on the right hand side.
+When a component is selected by clicking on it, the Component Details pane is shown on the right hand side.
 This panel displays detailed information of the component:

 * metadata such as the component's name, type and labels
 * [health checks](../../configure/checks_and_streams.md#checks)